graphile/graphile.github.io/src/pages/postgraphile/relations.md

 We automatically discover relations between tables by inspecting their foreign keys, and use this to build relations into the generated GraphQL schema.

-We can detect one-to-many and many-to-one relations.
-One-to-one and many-to-many relations are exposed in the same way but do not always give the best API currently.
+We can detect one-to-one, one-to-many and many-to-one relations.
+We don't currently have built in support for many-to-many shortcut relationships, but you can still traverse the many-to-many relationship via the join table.

 It's also possible to add constraints on one-to-many relations such as [filtering with a condition](/postgraphile/filtering/).

 ### Example database schema

 ```sql
 create schema a;
 create schema c;